frontenddogma/web-development-glossary/manuscript/f.md

 : The system in which users apply public tags to online items, typically to make those items easier for themselves or others to find later.
 Over time, this can give rise to a classification system based on those tags and how often they are applied or searched for, in contrast to a taxonomic classification designed by the owners of the content and specified when it is published.
 This practice is also known as collaborative tagging, social classification, social indexing, and social tagging.&nbsp;[†](#w-folksonomy)

 Font
 : With the advent of digital typography, “font” is frequently synonymous with “typeface.”
-Each style is in a separate font file—for instance, the typeface Bulmer may include the fonts “Bulmer roman,” “Bulmer,” “Bulmer bold” and “Bulmer extended,” but the term “font” might be applied either to one of these alone or to the whole typeface.
+Each style is in a separate font file—for instance, the typeface Bulmer may include the fonts “Bulmer Roman,” “Bulmer,” “Bulmer Bold” and “Bulmer Extended,” but the term “font” might be applied either to one of these alone or to the whole typeface.
 In both traditional typesetting and modern usage, “font” also refers to the delivery mechanism of the typeface design.
 In traditional typesetting, a font would be made from metal or wood.
 Today, the font is a digital file.&nbsp;[†](#w-font)

 Font block period
 : A part of the font display timeline that governs that if a particular font face is not loaded, any element attempting to use it must render an invisible fallback font face.
 If the font face successfully loads during this period, it is used normally.&nbsp;[‡](#m-font-display-timeline)